 - Mayo Clinic College of Medicine

 Hypertension is quantitatively the most important risk factor for premature cardiovascular disease, being more common than cigarette smoking, dyslipidemia, and diabetes, which are the other major risk factors (table 1).
 Hypertension accounts for an estimated 54 percent of all strokes and 47 percent of all ischemic heart disease events globally .
-(See "Overview of the risk equivalents and established risk factors for cardiovascular disease".)
+(See "Overview of established risk factors for cardiovascular disease".)

 The risk for both coronary disease and stroke increases progressively with incremental increases in blood pressure above 115/75 mmHg, as shown in numerous epidemiologic studies (figure 1A-B) [7-10].
 However, these observations do not prove a causal relationship, since increasing blood pressure could be a marker for other risk factors such as increasing body weight, which is associated with dyslipidemia, glucose intolerance, and the metabolic syndrome.
 The best evidence for a causal role of increasing blood pressure in cardiovascular complications is an improvement in outcome with antihypertensive therapy .
 (See "Hypertension: Who should be treated?" and "The metabolic syndrome (insulin resistance syndrome or syndrome X)".)

 The increase in cardiovascular risk has primarily been described in terms of elevated systolic pressure in those over age 60 years and elevation in diastolic pressure in younger individuals.
 Pulse pressure, which is the difference between the systolic and diastolic blood pressures and is determined primarily by large artery stiffness, is also a strong predictor of risk .
 (See "Hypertension: Who should be treated?", section on 'What level of BP increases risk?'.)